 Signs of Rodent Presence

 When a mouse or rat decides to visit, it often goes unseen—at least at the start.
 Usually, signs that rats or mice are present include small dark droppings (feces) found along walls or in places where food materials are present.
-You may notice chewed holes in boxes and bags of dry goods in a pantry, or in pet food bags or bags of grass seed in the garage.
+You may notice chewed holes in boxes and bags of dry goods in a pantry, in pet food bags, or in bags of grass seed in the garage.

-Close inspection along baseboards or near any holes in the floors, such as where radiator pipes come through, may show rub marks or gnawed areas where the rodent have chewed to gain free access.
+Close inspection along baseboards or near any holes in the floors, such as where radiator pipes come through, may show rub marks or gnawed areas where the rodents have chewed to gain free access.
 In hidden areas beneath cabinets, you may find small nest areas filled with shredded paper or wood shavings.